SAP/cloud-security-services-integration-library/samples/spring-security-basic-auth/README.md

 mvn clean package
 ```

-## Create the xsuaa service instance
+## Create the XSUAA service instance
 Use the [xs-security.json](./xs-security.json) to define the authentication settings and create a service instance
 ```shell
 cf create-service xsuaa application xsuaa-basic -c xs-security.json